0xRoqeeb/writeups/sau/sau.md

 after that click apply to save changes

-now we access our basket through the url again and this time we're seeing something different we come across a CSS starved website ,looking at the bottom left i found out this website was *Powered by Maltrail (v0.53)*
+now we access our basket through the url again and this time we're seeing something different, we come across a CSS starved website ,looking at the bottom left i found out this website was *Powered by Maltrail (v0.53)*
  ![2023-07-25_13-03_1](https://github.com/0xRoqeeb/writeups/assets/49154037/d90ba8b4-3bb1-422c-858f-cf2de0f3fa7f)